bigcommerce/sass-style-guide/README.md

 * Use `%` units only if necessary, where `rem` will not suffice:
     * Positioning (`top`, `right`, `bottom`, `left`)
     * Dimensions (`width`, `height`)
 * Line-height should be kept unit-less.
-If you find you're using a line-height with a set unit type, try to think of alternative ways to achieve the same outcome.
+If you find you’re using a line-height with a set unit type, try to think of alternative ways to achieve the same outcome.
-If it's a unique case which requires a specific `px` or `rem` unit, outline the reasoning with comments so that others are aware of its purpose.
+If it’s a unique case which requires a specific `px` or `rem` unit, outline the reasoning with comments so that others are aware of its purpose.

-> **Don't:**
+> **Don’t:**

 * Avoid all use of magic numbers.
 Re-think the problem. (`margin-top: 37px;`)